-If you have a bad credit rating then acceptance for payday loans is not guaranteed.
+If you have a bad credit rating then acceptance for a quick payday loan is not guaranteed.
 However, the difference with this type of loan is that the amount borrowed is often relatively small and the repayment term is short (a month).
 Payday loans lenders will usually make a decision about whether or not to lend on the basis of the income you have available to repay, so as long as you can show you’re employed or have an income to cover the repayment, a bad credit rating won’t necessarily stop you from being able to borrow.
 You could borrow up to £1,000 with a payday loan, repaid in a month.

 3. Homeowner loans

 If you own a property then this is another way in which you can boost your chances of getting finance, regardless of your credit score.
 Most lenders are willing to overlook credit problems if you have a solid income and a significant asset like a house or an apartment and you’re willing to offer this as security for the loan.
 This basically means that you agree to allow the lender to sell the property if you cannot repay the loan.
 Although this may seem a scary prospect, as long as you’re only borrowing what you can afford to repay then this just gives the lender the reassurance it needs to be able to lend.
 Homeowner loans are available from £5,000 – £250,000+ depending on the property that you own and also the income that you have.